maximoortelli/Math-magicians/README.md

 # 📖 Math Magicians <a name="about-project"></a>

-**Math Magicians** is a website for all fans of mathematics.
+**Math Magicians** is a project that allows me to showcase my web development skills and expertise in React and UI/UX design.
+With a focus on engaging interfaces, I demonstrate proficiency in various aspects including wireframing, component creation, event handling, and API integration.
+The project embodies intuitive design principles and seamless functionality, delivering a captivating user experience.
 It is a Single Page App (SPA) that allows users to:

 - Make simple calculations.
 - Read a random math-related quote.